-NIHR CLAHRC West Midlands is a five-year initiative funded by the National Institute of Health Research (NIHR) and matched funds provided by local health and social services.
-The initiative builds on the successful CLAHRC for Birmingham and Black Country pilot with a mission to create lasting and effective partnerships across health and social care organisations, universities (Birmingham, Keele and Warwick) to improve the services they can deliver for patient benefit.
+The NIHR Applied Research Centre West Midlands (ARC WM) is a five-year initiative commencing in October 2019 with a mission to create lasting and effective collaborations across health and social care organisations, universities (Birmingham, Keele, Warwick) and local authorities to improve the services we can deliver for patient benefit.

 The Birmingham NIHR / Wellcome Trust Clinical Research Facility (CRF) comprises adult and paediatric facilities based at the Queen Elizabeth Hospital and Birmingham Children’s Hospital.
 The facility provides high-quality clinical environments where patients can take part in experimental and complex clinical research studies.